Ørsted (company): Focus on offshore wind power

+Name change

-Also in 2017, the company decided to phase-out the use of coal for power generation, and it sold off its oil and gas business to Ineos for US$1.05 billion.
+In 2017, the company decided to phase-out the use of coal for power generation, and it sold off its oil and gas business to Ineos for US$1.05 billion.

 After selling its oil and gas business the company announced its transition to renewable energy was fulfilled and changed its name to Ørsted after the Danish scientist Hans Christian Ørsted, citing that DONG was inappropriate considering they no longer owned any oil and natural gas assets.

 In 2018 Ørsted acquired Deepwater Wind to expand offshore wind in the US.

 In 2018, a gas price arbitration case was closed between Gazprom on one side, and Ørsted, Shell and others on the opposite side.

-In 2019, Ørsted divested an electricity distribution network for $3 billion.
+In 2019, Ørsted divested the Copenhagen electricity distribution network to Andel for $3 billion.

 On 9 September 2020 it was revealed that Mads Nipper, former CEO of Grundfos, will take over as CEO from Henrik Poulsen on 1 January 2021.

 In 2020 developer Ørsted sold a 50% stake in the Greater Changhua 1 Offshore Wind Farm in Taiwan to Caisse de depot et placement du Quebec and Cathay PE for $2.7 billion.

 In 2022, Ørsted began rewilding the seabottom near some of its offshore wind farms.